 Additional Application Requirements

-- Cal Grant: The Cal Grant, a grant awarded to California residents, has additional application requirements beyond the FAFSA or Dream Application.
-Refer to the Types of Aid - Cal Grant for more information
+- Cal Grant: The Cal Grant, a grant awarded to California residents, has additional application requirements beyond the FAFSA or CA Dream Application.
+Refer to the Types of Aid - Cal Grant for more information.

 After Filing Your Application

-- Approximately one week after you complete the FAFSA or Dream Application, you will receive your Student Aid Report (SAR).
+- Approximately one week after you complete the FAFSA or CA Dream Application, you will receive your Student Aid Report (SAR).
 Carefully review your status and follow the instructions if you need to make any corrections.
-Our office will receive your information as long as UC Santa Barbara is listed in the School Selection section
+Our office will receive your information as long as UC Santa Barbara is listed in the School Selection section.

-- Newly admitted freshmen will be sent an e-mail in late March informing them to view their Unofficial Financial Aid Eligibility Letter, which will assist them in their admissions decision
+- Newly admitted freshmen will be sent an email informing them to view their Unofficial Financial Aid Award Letter.
+This unofficial award is meant to assist them in their admissions decision.

-- Newly admitted transfers will be sent an e-mail in May informing them to view their Unofficial Financial Aid Eligibility Letter, which will assist them in their admissions decision
+- Newly admitted transfers will be sent an email in informing them to view their Unofficial Financial Aid Award Letter.
+This unofficial award is meant to assist them in their admissions decision.

 - All students will be sent an email to their university email account, informing them to check the status of their Financial Aid application in My Aid Status.
 It is the students responsibility to regularly check their email for all communications from our office.